Fattorino/ImNodeFlow/documentation.md

 ***

-_Please refer to the doxygen documentation for a list of public methods and their details_
+_Please refer to the doxygen documentation for a list of public methods and their details._

 _In case of problems or questions, consider opening an issue._